 Your estate attorney will also help make sure you execute the documents according to your state regulations.
 For instance, some states require the documents to be notarized and others require several witnesses to sign the documents to verify your mental competency.

 And state rules can change.
 For example, in 2021 New York updated the rules for enacting a power of attorney in NY.

 The language of your POA is also critical because it dictates the amount of legal control another individual will have over you.
 In addition to ensuring your documents are in order, an estate planning lawyer will help ensure that the agent’s responsibilities are clearly outlined.

 An agent’s power depends on the type of POA the principal chooses and the details they choose to include within their POA.
 The main substantive kinds of POAs are:

 There are also different durational types of POA.
 That is, any of the above substantive types of POA can take the following forms:

-Limits of a power of attorney depend on the type of POA in effect.
+The limits of a power of attorney depend on the type of POA in effect.
 However, there are some things the agent never has authority over.

 There are four main steps to enacting a POA:

 The first step in creating a power of attorney is considering what type of POA fits your needs.
 Whether you are interested in granting someone authority to handle financial matters, health care decisions, or both will impact which type of power of attorney is right for you.